 Journal of Advances In Allergy & Immunologic Diseases(JAAID)

-The Immunobiology of HLA-Haploidentical Hematopoietic Cell TransplantationSubmit Manuscript no this topic Topic Articles: 0
+The Immunobiology of HLA-Haploidentical Hematopoietic Cell TransplantationSubmit Manuscript on this topic

 Since the development of the first effective clinical approaches beginning in the early 1990s, allogeneic hematopoietic cell transplantation from a relative donor who is mismatched for one Human Leukocyte Antigen (HLA) haplotype [HLA-haploidentical transplantation (haploHCT)] has become an effective and widespread treatment for patients with high-risk hematologic malignancies, the majority of whom lack an HLA-matched donor.
 Bi-directional responses to mismatched HLA molecules are associated with high risk of adverse reactions driven either by donor alloreactive T cells against recipient tissues i.e. graft-versus-host disease (GvHD), or by host alloreactive T cells against the graft (graft rejection).
 Immunological insights from biological studies and preclinical models of mismatched grafts have been essential for the development of successful protocols for haploHCT.